Quickstart: Create a Cognitive Services resource using the Azure portal

 - A valid Azure subscription - Create one for free.

 - Your Azure account must have a Cognitive Services Contributor role assigned in order for you to agree to the responsible AI terms and create a resource.
-Contact your administrator to get this role assigned to your account.
+To get this role assigned to your account, follow the steps in the Assign roles documentation, or contact your administrator.

 Create a new Azure Cognitive Services resource